jamiekim87/goodreadme/README.md

     to use this app, first need to install npm and command npm i inquiere to process

     ## Usage
-    the usage of this app is to generate a README file.
+    the usage of the app is to generate a README file.

     ## license
     Apach 2.0